A field-level emulator for modified gravity: Introduction

 In order to build our algorithm, we produce training, validation and datasets by using the quasi-N-body code \fml{}: our algorithm can then be used in tandem with \mtm\ to produced arbitrary cosmological simulations starting from \LCDM\ simulations.
 Following \cite{map2map}, we use a pair of neural networks to learn the Lagrangian displacements and velocities of dark matter particles, from which the density and momentum fields can be then obtained in post-processing.

 This paper is organised as follows.
 In section \ref{sec:Method}, we discuss the mapping that we want the network to learn, the dataset used and the machine learning model we employ.
-In section \ref{sec:Results}, we test the accuracy of our emulator against several summary statistics, further comparing the boost factor we obtain from the emulated snapshots against \texttt{eMantis}.
-We also test our emulator against models characterised by cosmological parameters it was not trained on, finding that it is able to extrapolate.
+In section \ref{sec:Results}, we test the accuracy of our emulator against several summary statistics; then we compare the boost factor inferred from the emulated snapshots against \texttt{eMantis}, and the snapshots themselves against the rescaling algorithm of \citet{Mead_2015}.
+Finally, we test our emulator against models characterised by cosmological parameters it was not trained on, finding that it is able to extrapolate.
 We conclude in section \ref{sec:Conclusion}.